MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   Action taken in the case of a security incident (CSIRT perspective).

 admiralty-scale:
-:   The Admiralty Scale (also called the NATO System) is used to rank the reliability of a source and the credibility of an information.
+:   The Admiralty Scale or Ranking (also called the NATO System) is used to rank the reliability of a source and the credibility of an information.
+Reference based on FM 2-22.3 (FM 34-52) HUMAN INTELLIGENCE COLLECTOR OPERATIONS and NATO documents.

 adversary:
-:   An overview and description of the adversary infrastructure.
+:   An overview and description of the adversary infrastructure

 ais-marking:
-:   AIS Marking Schema implementation is maintained by the National Cybersecurity and Communication Integration Center (NCCIC) of the U.S. Department of Homeland Security (DHS)
+:   The AIS Marking Schema implementation is maintained by the National Cybersecurity and Communication Integration Center (NCCIC) of the U.S. Department of Homeland Security (DHS)

 analyst-assessment:
 :   A series of assessment predicates describing the analyst capabilities to perform analysis.
 These assessment can be assigned by the analyst him/herself or by another party evaluating the analyst.

 approved-category-of-action:
 :   A pre-approved category of action for indicators being shared with partners (MIMIC).

+artificial-satellites:
+:   This taxonomy was designed to describe artificial satellites

+aviation:
+:   A taxonomy describing security threats or incidents against the aviation sector.

 binary-class:
 :   Custom taxonomy for types of binary file.